Permafrost/Tundra/SERVICES.md

     * `hours` is an optional list of hours of the day, provided as an integer between 0 and 23, the schedule should execute on.
 If not specified, the schedule will execute every hour.
     * `minutes` is an optional list of minutes of the hour, provided as an integer between 0 and 59, the schedule should execute on.
       If not specified, the schedule will execute every minute.
   * `pipeline` is an optional `IData` document containing the input arguments used as the input pipeline when executing the service.
-* `$singleton?` is an optional boolean which when `true` indicates that only one scheduled task should ever exist for this `name`, if specified, or this `service` if no `name` is specified, and therefore any existing instances of this scheduled task will be first removed prior to creating a new scheduled task.
+  * `singleton?` is an optional boolean which when `true` indicates that only one scheduled task should ever exist for this `name`, if specified, or this `service` if no `name` is specified, and therefore any existing instances of this scheduled task will be first removed prior to creating a new scheduled task.
 Defaults to `false`.
-* `$enabled?` is an optional boolean which when `true` indicates that the scheduled task should be created in an active state, and when `false` indicates that the scheduled task should be created in a suspended state.
+  * `enabled?` is an optional boolean which when `true` indicates that the scheduled task should be created in an active state, and when `false` indicates that the scheduled task should be created in a suspended state.
 Defaults to `true`.

 #### Outputs: